-Anachrony (2017) – Temporal anomalies and paradoxes
+Anachrony (2017) – Temporal anomalies, fractures and paradoxes

-Last modified February 25, 2025 by jarjar
+Last modified March 25, 2026 by Jarjar

-How to win this game? (please do not share :))
+How to win this game?
+(Please do not share 🙂)

 -> Get water income early.